 '''

 C:\Program Files\WebSphere\AppServer\update> updateSilent -fixpack

 -installDir "C:\Program Files\WebSphere\AppServer"

--skipIHS

 -fixpackDir "C:\Program Files\WebSphere\AppServer\update\fixpacks"

 -install

 -fixpackID was50 fp2 win

 '''

-After installing the interim fix or fix pack to the base product, apply the same level interim fix or fix pack to the Enterprise product that extends the base node.

-For example, to install the was50\pme\fp2\win fix pack to the Enterprise product, use this updateSilent command:

-'''

-C:\Program Files\WebSphere\AppServer\update> updateSilent -fixpack

--installDir "C:\Program Files\WebSphere\AppServer"

--skipIHS

--fixpackDir "C:\Program Files\WebSphere\AppServer\update\fixpacks"

--install

--fixpackID was50_pme_fp2_win

-'''
+The command is shown here on more than one line, for clarity.

-- k.
-Restart each server on the base node with the startServercommand. - I. Restart the node agent for the base node with the startNode command. - m.
-Verify that the base node is fully functional and that it has the interim fix or fix pack applied.

-There are several ways to verify the successful application of an interim fix or fix pack as described in the earlier step that verifies that the deployment manager node is functional.

-14. Specify that file sets on each base node match those on the deployment manager node.
+- j.
+Restart each server on the base node with the startServercommand. - k.
+Restart the node agent for the base node with the startNode command. - I. Verify that the base node is fully functional and that it has the interim fix or fix pack applied.
+There are several ways to verify the successful application of an interim fix or fix pack as described in the earlier step that verifies that the deployment manager node is functional. - 14.
+Specify that file sets on each base node match those on the deployment manager node.
 Verify consistent configuration data across a cell.
 Synchronize files on individual nodes or throughout your system.
-To synchronize files throughout the system, use the deployment manager administrative console page, System administration > Nodes > check each node name > Full

-Resynchronization.
-Use the administrative console page, System Administration > Node Agents > nodeagent > File Synchronization Service to specify automatic synchronization every minute until all base node servers are brought online.

-- 15. Verify that all nodes are online and that the cell is functioning correctly. - 16.
+To synchronize files throughout the system, use the Deployment Manager administrative console page, System administration > Nodes > check each node name > Full Resynchronization.
+Use the administrative console page, System Administration > Node Agents > nodeagent > File Synchronization Service to specify automatic synchronization every minute until all base node servers are brought online. - 15.
+Verify that all nodes are online and that the cell is functioning correctly. - 16.
 Restore your original file synchronization settings, if you changed them.
-The cell is now fully functional.
-All operations are available and functioning normally.
+At this point the cell is fully functional.
+All operations are available and function normally.